psuzn/psuzn/README.md

 # 👋 Hi there

 I'm Sujan, a software engineer living in Kathmandu, Nepal.
-I'm here on Github building stuff like [Play Deals](https://github.com/psuzn/play-deals) (a multiplatform app to discover discounts on paid apps) and [WheelView](https://github.com/psuzn/WheelView).
+I'm here on Github building stuff like [Multiplatform Utils](https://github.com/psuzn/mp-utils) and [Play Deals](https://github.com/psuzn/play-deals).

 # Things I work on
 I get drawn to anything I spend some time playing with.
-This has led me to work on different technologies.
-I work on anything from native Android/iOS apps, backends(JVM/node), and database design and even built some mobile games along the way.

-I enjoy designing things from the ground up, involving and being part of all aspects of it.
+This has led me to learn and work on different technologies over the years.
+I work on anything from native Android and IOS apps, backends(JVM/node), and database design and I have even built some mobile games along the way.
+I enjoy designing things from the ground up, involving and being part of all aspects.

-Right now I'm exploring [Kotlin Multiplatform (KMP)](https://kotlinlang.org/docs/multiplatform.html).

 ## Drop me a line

-If you're interested in collaborating or chatting, email me at sujanpoudel (dot) me, or DM me [@psuzn](twitter.com/psuzn).
+If you're interested in collaborating or chatting, email me at `mail<at>sujanpoudel<dot>me`, or DM me [@psuzn](twitter.com/psuzn).

-# Current project
+# Current Projects

+## Multiplatform Utils

+[MP Utils](https://github.com/psuzn/mp-utils) is a collection of a few utility libraries for Kotlin Multiplatform that helps you to get app data/cache directories, identify the current platform and more.

 ## Play Deals

 ![Feature](https://github.com/psuzn/Play-Deals/blob/develop/metadata/en-US/images/featureGraphic.png?raw=true)

-I recently rewrote [Play Deals](https://github.com/psuzn/play-deals) with [kotlin multiplatform(KMP)](https://kotlinlang.org/docs/multiplatform.html),and backend with [kotlin/vertx]([https://github.com/psuzn/play-deals](https://github.com/psuzn/Play-Deals-Backend).
-You can download native apps for Android, IOS, macOS, Windows and Linux.
+I recently rewrote [Play Deals](https://github.com/psuzn/play-deals) with [kotlin multiplatform(KMP)](https://kotlinlang.org/docs/multiplatform.html), and backend with [kotlin/vertx]([https://github.com/psuzn/play-deals](https://github.com/psuzn/Play-Deals-Backend).
+It has native Android, IOS, macOS, Windows and Linux apps.

 ## Other open source work